German colonization of Africa: German Togoland

-German control of Togoland dates back to February 1884 when a group of German soldiers kidnapped chiefs in Anecho (present-day southeastern Togo) and forced them into negotiations aboard the German warship Sophie.
-To establish official control of the rest of the region, Germany signed treaties with Great Britain.
+When German interest became concrete in the early 1880s, the Togolese coast had already been part of the Atlantic trade networks for centuries and had been heavily involved in the transatlantic slave trade since the 15th century.
+The first Europeans to visit the region were Portuguese explorers, followed by Dutch, English, French, and Danish traders over the next two centuries, all of whom sought slaves at ports along the coast.
+While much of the slave trade was conducted through large ports outside of present-day Togo, such as Ouidah, some activities were concentrated in Petit Popo (now Aného), the only significant port on the Togolese coast before colonization.
+The German presence in Togo began in 1847 with missionary work, but ultimately it was economic interests that drove the acquisition.
+On April 24, 1884, German envoy Gustav Nachtigal signed a treaty with Chief Mlapa III, officially placing the coastal region of Togo under German protection.
+Although the European population in Togo never exceeded 350 people and was concentrated on a coastal strip only about 50 kilometers wide, German rule was quickly established.

 During its thirty-year occupation by the Germans, Togoland was held up by many European imperialists as a model colony, primarily because the German regime produced balanced budgets and was devoid of any major wars.
 The formation of impressive rail networks and telegraph systems there further supported this opinion.
 However, it was in actuality a combination of forced labour and excessive taxation imposed on the native Togolanders that created these.
 While Togoland may have appeared to be a "model" to Europeans, Togolanders endured a regime characterized by the aforementioned labor and taxation policies, harsh punishments inflicted by German district officers, grossly inadequate health care and education systems, and prohibition from many commercial activities.
 The Germans made sure that they had complete control over both Togoland and its inhabitants.
 However, at the start of the First World War, the combined forces of the British and the French invaded the colony and the Germans capitulated, after only a few skirmishes, on 26 August 1914.
-The natives were beyond thankful to be freed from German rule, this conflicted with the previously-held contention among many European imperialists that Togoland was a model colony.
 A British writer, Albert E. Calvert, tried to understand this distinct difference; Calvert argued that the natives of Togoland ended their ‘allegiance’ with the Germans as soon as the Germans were put in a position of pressure, that the terrible treatment they endured under the Germans was the reason for their welcoming of the Anglo-French invasion as well as the joy they expressed after the German surrender.
 The Germans quickly responded, to defend their honour, by stating that the Africans were more than satisfied with German sovereignty, that they desired nothing more than its continuance.
 Some Germans also argued that the colonial territories which blossomed under their rule were economically ruined after they were expunged.
 This tension between the Allied and German governments over German colonies lasted until the outbreak of World War II.